MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/02/devtools.md

 <!-- ====================================================================== -->
-## Emulate forced colors mode
+## Emulate forced-colors mode

 <!-- Title: Emulation of forced colors in the Rendering tool -->
 <!-- Subtitle: You can now do a spot check of what your product will look like on a device running in forced-colors mode, without having to change your operating system settings. -->

-In addition to emulating dark, light, and print mode for the current webpage, now you can also see what your webpage looks like for users who have "forced colors" enabled.
+In addition to emulating dark, light, and print mode for the current webpage, now you can also see what your webpage looks like for users who have forced-colors mode enabled.
 Forced-colors mode is an accessibility feature of the operating system.
 It forces colors on the webpage to be reduced to a limited color palette, such as Windows High Contrast mode.
 Emulation of forced-colors mode allows you to do a spot check without having to change your own system's settings.

-To turn on this "forced colors" emulation, in DevTools, open the **Rendering** tool, and then in the **Emulate CSS media feature forced-colors** dropdown list, select **forced-colors: active**.
+To turn on forced-colors emulation, in DevTools, open the **Rendering** tool, and then in the **Emulate CSS media feature forced-colors** dropdown list, select **forced-colors: active**.

 ![The 'Emulate CSS media feature forced-colors' dropdown list in the Rendering tool.](../../media/2022/02/emulate-forced-colors.png)